Iamshola/snake/README.md

 * Git
 * GitHub
 * Google Fonts

-* Font Awesome
+This game was created using canvas as an opportunity to understand the basic principles and practice javascript.

-Duration: 3 days
+Duration: 2 days